The following report appeared in the newsletter of the West Meria Public Health Council.

 - Some people prefer to spend their free time outdoors.
 Other people prefer to spend their leisure time indoors.
 Would you prefer to be outside, or would you prefer to be inside for your leisure activities?
 Use specific reasons and examples to explain your 100

-- Explain the points made in the lecture on how they cast doubt with the points in the reading passage.
+- Summarize the points in the lecture you just heard, contrasting them with the information presented in the reading passage.
 100

 flaws: